lbo462/course-notes/arm/arm.md

 ![](images/sms-cn.jpg)

-> **Wait**, should your SMS really get out by the out gateway ?
+> **Wait**, should your message really get out by the out gateway ?
-> Why the CNC sent your SMS to the out gateway ?
+> Why the CNC sent your message to the out gateway ?
 >
-> It did because you're sending an SMS to someone who have a different operator.
+> It did because you're sending a message to someone who have a different operator.
-> Otherwise, It would have been sent back by the CNC to the service gateway and to the corresponding base station.
+> Otherwise, It would have been sent back by the service gateway and to the corresponding base station.

-Ok, so where does the out gateway sends your precious SMS ?
+Ok, so where does the out gateway sends your precious message ?

 It is sent to the operator of your recipient.
 To be more precise, it's sent to the out gateway of its operator, then to the CNC and then to a base station that will notify your recipient.